rajvirtual/chatgpt-vscode-csharp/README.md

-# Open AI VS Code Extension to generate C# XML Documentation.
+# OpenAI C# XML Documentation Generator for VS Code

-This VS Code leverages Open AI Davinci Model to generate C# XML Documentation.
+This VS Code extension uses the OpenAI Davinci Model to generate C# XML documentation.
+Simply select a code snippet and generate documentation using the context menu.

-**Features**

-C# Developers can select code snippets and `Generate C# XML Documentation` by using the context menu.
+**Key Features**
+* Generate C# XML documentation with ease
+* User-friendly context menu
+* Integration with OpenAI API